 Amazing benefits of exercise:

-Exercise provides pain relief, reduces inflammation, improves mood, reduces anxiety and fatigue.
+Rehabilitation exercise provides pain relief, reduces inflammation, improves mood, reduces anxiety and fatigue.
 It also helps with balance, prevents falls and improves sleep quality.
 It is a muscle relaxant, helps with concentration, boosts the immune system, improves bone health and sleep!
 It also reduces the risk for incontinence, dementia, cardiovascular disease, type 2 diabetes and some cancers.

 Why wouldn’t you want to take this drug?
 Its free for all and comes with very few negative side effects.

 Pain can be a huge obstacle for people to exercise